apollographql/apollo/docs/source/guides/testing-react-components.md

 });
 ```

-Here, whenever the `MockProvider` receives a `GET_DOG_QUERY` with matching `variables`, it will return the error assigned to the `error` property in the mock.
+Here, whenever the `MockedProvider` receives a `GET_DOG_QUERY` with matching `variables`, it will return the error assigned to the `error` property in the mock.
 This forces the component into the error state, allowing verification that it's being handled gracefully.

 ## Testing mutation components

 `Mutation` components are tested very similarly to `Query` components.
 The only key difference is how the operation is fired.
 On a `Query` component, the query is fired when the component _mounts_, whereas with `Mutation` components, the mutation is fired manually, usually after some user interaction like pressing a button.

 Consider this component that calls a mutation: